Sayantikapaul/StartupTemplate/README.md

 # StartupTemplate
-Company Startup Template for practice
+Company Startup Template for practice using HTML and TailwindCSS